Wouldn’t it be fantastic if the adorable little ones came with an instruction manual?

 Parental responsiveness – a parenting style in which the parent responds to the needs of a child

-Parental demandingness – a parenting style in which the parent expects a child to be more responsible and mature In addition to these two dimensions, Baumrind has identified four different parenting styles/ psychology.
+Parental demandingness – a parenting style in which the parent expects a child to be more responsible and mature.

-They often do not take the child’s feelings into consideration.
+They often do not consider the child’s feelings.
 Instead of teaching a child why something is wrong, they focus more on disciplining such mistakes.

 Authoritative parents explain the reasons behind the rules.
 They still make it clear that the adults are in charge, but instead of punishments, they often rely on rewarding good behavior to raise their children.